Windows Marketplace for Mobile

 Windows Marketplace for Mobile was a digital distribution service by Microsoft for its Windows Mobile platform that allowed users to browse and download applications that had been developed by third parties.
 The app store began operation on 6 October 2009, featuring an initial 246 applications.
 It was available for Windows Mobile 6.x (i.e. 6.5, 6.1 and 6.0) devices, which includes smartphones and personal digital assistants.

-Microsoft's next generation mobile platform named Windows Phone, which was released in 2010, has a separate app store called Windows Phone Store; WM6.x apps are not compatible with WP7.
+Microsoft's next generation mobile platform named Windows Phone, which was released in 2010, had a separate app store called Windows Phone Store (which itself discontinued in 2020); WM6.x apps are not compatible with WP7.
 Marketplace for Mobile was shut down on May 22, 2012.

 Pricing and features

 Windows Marketplace for Mobile, available through applications for Windows Mobile and personal computers, offered a 24-hour return policy for buyers, and 70% of each application sale was paid to developers.
 A one-time $99 USD fee for developers to list an unlimited number of paid applications or up to five free applications yearly in the store was charged by Microsoft.
 After five free applications were listed for the year, each additional free application could be listed for a $19.99 USD fee.
 Microsoft accepted payment from buyers through credit cards and carrier charges.

 Students who were members of Microsoft's DreamSpark program could submit applications to the store for free, waiving the $99 USD fee.

 Carriers had the ability to create a branded section of the store to market carrier-specific applications and services for their customers.